dbrgn/RPLCD/docs/getting_started.rst

 .. sourcecode:: python

-    from RPLCD.i2c import CharLCD
+    from RPLCD.gpio import CharLCD

-Then create a new instance of the :class:`~RPLCD.i2c.CharLCD` class.
+Then create a new instance of the :class:`~RPLCD.gpio.CharLCD` class.
 If you used the default wiring above and have a 20x4 LCD, all that you need is the
 following: